Psychedelic Drug Laws in Switzerland: A Novel Approach

 - Marijuana is legal for medical use only.

-- Switzerland was the first country to open drug consumption rooms, a safe and sterile environment for users to go.
+- Switzerland was the first country to open drug consumption rooms, a safe and sterile environment for users.

-- Opium, heroin, hallucinogens, and hemp for the extraction of narcotics or hash cannot be cultivated, imported, manufactured, or sold.
+- Opium, heroin, hallucinogens, and hemp to extract narcotics or hash cannot be cultivated, imported, manufactured, or sold.

 - Switzerland’s Drug Policy